amylily1011/amylily1011.github.io/content/projects/projectDirectory/maasSiteManager/index.md

 +++
-title = 'MAAS Cluster Manager from Concept to Product (Serving 60K MEC Sites)' date = 2022-03-12T17:15:51+01:00 draft = false type = "projects"
+title = 'Scaling Infra UX: Designing a Centralized Control Platform for 60K MAAS Sites' date = 2022-03-12T17:15:51+01:00 draft = false type = "projects"
 +++

 **Context:**
 MAAS is Canonical’s bare metal provisioning tool used by enterprise and telco clients to manage thousands of machines.
-As MAAS scaled to over 60,000 edge sites across multi-region infrastructures, users struggled with fragmented deployments, image management, unreliable observability, and inconsistent management experiences.
-I led the design of MAAS Site Manager to solve this.
+As deployments scaled to **60,000+ edge sites** across multi-region infrastructures, operators struggled with:

-***
+- **Fragmented management** across thousands of MAAS instances
+- **Manual, redundant image handling**
+- **Delayed observability** and no single source of truth
+- **Inconsistent UX** between sites

+I led the design of **MAAS Site Manager** — a centralized control platform to unify monitoring, troubleshooting, and configuration at scale.

+---

 **Challenge:**

-How might we empower organizations managing thousands of MAAS instances to monitor, troubleshoot, and control their infrastructure from a central UI without compromising scalability or security?
+How might we empower organizations managing thousands of distributed MAAS instances to:

-***
+- Monitor site health in real time
+- Push updates and fixes globally
+- Control RBAC, networking, and profiles from a central UI
+…without sacrificing **scalability, security, or existing workflows**?

+---

 **My Role:**

-Lead UX Designer collaborating with Product, Engineering, Directors and VPs and Field Engineering teams.
+Lead UX Designer, partnering with Product, Engineering, VPs, and Field Engineers.

-- Led research with 7 enterprise users across telecom, cloud, and retail sectors
+- Directed **two research rounds** with 7 enterprise clients (Telco, Cloud, Retail)

-- Synthesized findings into scalable platform requirements

-- Mapped roles, RBAC, observability, and image/network automation flows
+- Mapped **roles, RBAC, observability, and image/network automation** requirements

-- Prototyped dashboard and designed feature modules for 60K+ edge site support

-***

-**Timeline & Impact:**

-This 6-week research and prototyping cycle laid the foundation for the future of centralized infrastructure control within Canonical.
-The work influenced the creation of Cluster Management and introduced concepts and design patterns for the Design System across Cloud & Infra teams.

-***
+- Designed **centralized dashboard, image management, and LMA integration** modules
+- Created the **first scalable infra control prototype** for 60K+ sites

+---

+**Impact:**
+- **6-week research & prototyping cycle** → informed Canonical’s future Cluster Management product
+- Introduced design patterns adopted across **Cloud & Infra design system**
+- Provided an MVP concept that **reduced image management time from hours per site to minutes centrally**
+- Enabled potential **OPEX savings** for cloud DB storage by eliminating redundant image duplication

+---

-**User Research:**
+**Key Insights from Research:**

-I conducted two rounds of empathy interviews with 7 companies:

-- Telco (BT), VMware, AMD, Square (Block), Home Depot, Tata, and Canonical Bootstack team
+Interviewed 7 organizations: BT, VMware, AMD, Square, Home Depot, Tata, Canonical Bootstack.

-- Identified 3 core infrastructure archetypes: MEC edge clusters (Telco), cloud-regions via AWS (Square), and traditional Region+Rack setups (AMD)

-Extracted common pains: image duplication, configuration drift, role delegation, delayed observability, and unscalable workflows

-> One telco user had 60,000 micro-MAAS instances (1 per RAN site), each with 10–15 machines.
-They lacked central visibility and had no way to understand which site is down or push critical updates at scale.

-***
+Identified **3 core infrastructure archetypes**:
+1. **MEC Edge Clusters (Telco)** – up to 60K micro-sites, each 5–15 machines, strict NOC integration needs
+2. **Cloud Regions via AWS** – semi-centralized deployments using AWS RDS as region controllers
+3. **Region+Rack Setups** – hybrid DC orchestration with multiple MAAS instances per site

+**Shared Pain Points:**
+- Redundant custom image uploads per site
+- Lack of cross-site visibility and version consistency
+- No streamlined RBAC or delegated management
+- Delayed troubleshooting across geographies

+---
 **Let's look at different use cases:**

 <h3>Using Amazon AWS as a Region Controller</h3>

-This use case is a from 2 of our external clients where they remove the need to manage Postgres themselves and create a semi-centralized MAAS setup by installing region controllers on Amazon AWS.
+This use case is a from 2 of our external clients where they **remove the need to manage Postgres themselves and create a semi-centralized MAAS setup** by installing region controllers on Amazon AWS.

 ![Amazon RDS](/images/maas-site-manager/amazon2.png)

-In this scenario, MAAS instances are distributed by multiple geographical locations around the world.
-MAAS instances act as a PoP (Point of Presence) for all data centers.
-In the more extreme cases, like this example, there can be 1000+ machines per Data Center.
+In this scenario, MAAS instances are distributed by multiple geographical locations around the world. **MAAS instances act as a PoP (Point of Presence) for all data centers.** In the more extreme cases, like this example, there can be 1000+ machines per Data Center.
 In total, they are managing around 10,000+ machines per PoP.

 > One of the biggest pain points here is Image Management, especially, custom images.

 ![Amazon RDS](/images/maas-site-manager/amazon.png)

 The current way to mange images require you to upload images to the region, then the images will get served to RDS.
-Then there is a synchronization process between MAAS and RDS, so all rack controllers in the PoP will have to download all images back from that database.
+Then there is a **synchronization process between MAAS and RDS**, so all rack controllers in the PoP will have to download all images back from that database.
 As described in the image above, the latency to upload an image is ~16 mins locally and ~127 mins to RDS, plus pushing back down to the rack.

 Going to the next PoP means the user needs to go through the exact same step.

 **There are 2 Problems here:**
-1. Dealing with images is manual and redundant
+1. Dealing with images is **manual and redundant**
-2. There is a lot of traffice of the same data being stored multiple times in the Database
+2. There is a lot of **traffic of the same data being stored multiple times** in the Database
     - Database cost in the cloud is expensive, you have to either go into each MAAS instance's table and clean the images or pay a really expensive price.

 .